 Many dogs are excellent human companions, but there are still many instances of dog bites and attacks each year.
 The Centers for Disease Control and Prevention (CDC) reports that dogs bite an estimated 4.5 million people each year in the U.S.

 Children are particularly susceptible, but any person may become a victim.
 If a dog bit you or your child, know that you may be entitled to compensation for your damages.
-Call a New Orleans dog bite lawyer at 800-899-7102 to discuss your legal options and how to pursue compensation.

 Most states adhere to one of two legal theories in which a dog bite victim can hold a dog owner liable for damages: negligence and strict liability.